 – There are many companies that now sell Accutane.

 – It can even be found over the internet without a prescription.

-– This is a very concerning development due to that lack of knowledge about the major side effects.
+– This is a very concerning development due to the lack of knowledge about the major side effects.